 Your child has spent months studying.
-A few weeks ago, she took the SAT.
-This morning, she woke up to an email saying her scores were ready to view.
-She logs on to the portal and finds one number in large print — and lots of little numbers.
-While the test is known for that single large number, fully understanding SAT scores and how to read the reports will help you and your child figure out the next steps in her college application process.
+A few weeks ago, they took the SAT.
+This morning, they woke up to an email saying their scores were ready to view.
+They log on to the portal and finds one number in large print — and lots of little numbers.
+While the test is known for that single large number, fully understanding SAT scores and how to read the reports will help you and your child figure out the next steps in their college application process.

 Sample Score Report